renuka-fernando/envoy-policy-engine/policy-kernel/SPEC.md

 - **Predictable behavior**: Routes either execute completely as configured or fail explicitly with an appropriate error
 - **Security guarantees**: No partial policy enforcement that could leave security gaps
 - **Clear operational state**: No ambiguity about which policies were applied
+- **Fail fast**: Validation errors are caught early, preventing wasted execution when response phase would fail
 - **Actionable error signals**: Different status codes guide different responses:
   - 500 → Configuration fix required (permanent issue)
   - 503 → Retry or wait for agent recovery (temporary issue)